 What to see in the Natural History Museum

+The Mantellisaurus is a genus of iguanodontian dinosaur.
 The Iguanodon is known for being one of the three first dinosaurs ever discovered and classified as in fact, a dinosaur.
+The Mantellisaurus though had shorter forelimbs than the Iguanodon, so while recent studies show that the Iguanodon, in reality, walked on its four legs, the Mantellisaurus was probably a semi-quadrupedal dinosaur.

-At the end of your visit to the Dinosaur section of the Natural History Museum, you will have an encounter with one of the probably most famous attractions in the museum: the Animated T-Rex.
+By the end of the Dinosaur section, you will have an encounter with one of the probably most famous attractions in the museum: the Animated T-Rex.

 Although the museum does not exhibit a complete skeleton of the T-Rex, it does have an impressive Animatronic version created by a Dinosaur expert.
-The 8 meters long model can react to visitors, moving his head, mouth, tail, and roaring.
+The 8-meter-long model can react to visitors, moving its head, mouth, tail, and roaring.
+A dream come true for any Jurassic Park lover!

 Born into a poor family in the 19th century, Mary Anning went on to become one of the world’s greatest fossil hunters.
-Just like her dad, Mary collected fossils as a hobby, from a young age.
+Just like her dad, Mary collected fossils as a hobby, from a young age, that’s a pretty morbid hobby for a young lady, let’s be honest.

-At the age of 12, Mary and her brother found the fossil of an Ichthyosaur, which pathed her way to the scientific world.
-But it was her 1823’s discovery that put her name on the hall of fame: the Plesiosaur fossil.
+But hey, it brought her somewhere!
+At the age of 12, Mary and her brother found the fossil of an Ichthyosaur, which paved her way to the scientific world.
+But it was her 1823 discovery that put her name on the hall of fame: the Plesiosaur fossil, the very same one that you can see here, on the wall of the National History Museum!

 Unfortunately, Dodo is one of the most recent examples of extinct animals, they were first seen by Portuguese sailors in 1507, and by then on, they were hunted until its extinction.
 The last individual was killed in 1790.